Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Methods

 With the straight-through estimator, it is possible to directly optimize the low-precision network.
-However, the gradient approximation of the quantization function inevitably introduces noisy signal for updating network parameters.
+However, the gradient approximation of the quantization function inevitably introduces noisy signals for updating network parameters.
 Strictly speaking, the approximated gradient may not be the right updating direction.
-Thus, the training process can be more likely to get trapped at a poor local minimal than training a full precision model.
+Thus, the training process can be more likely to get trapped at a poor local minimal than training a full-precision model.
 Applying the quantization function to both weights and activations further worsens the situation.

 To alleviate this training difficulty, we devise a two-stage optimization procedure as follows.
-At the first stage, we only quantize the weights of the network while setting the activations to be full precision.
-After the converge (or after certain number of iterations) of this model, we further apply the quantization function on the activations as well and retrain the network.
+At the first stage, we only quantize the weights of the network while setting the activations to be full-precision.
+After the converge (or after a certain number of iterations) of this model, we further apply the quantization function on the activations as well and retrain the network.
 Essentially, the first stage of this method is a related sub-problem of the target one.
 Compared to the target problem, it is easier to optimize since it only introduces quantization function on weights.
 Thus, we are more likely to arrive at a good solution for this sub-problem.
-Then, using it to initialize the target problem may help the network avoid poor local minima which are likely to be encountered if we train the network from scratch.
+Then, using it to initialize the target problem may help the network avoid poor local minima which is likely to be encountered if we train the network from scratch.

-Let $M_{low}^{K}$ be the high-precision model with $K$-bit.
-We propose to learn a low-precision model $M_{low}^{k}$ in a two-stage manner with $M_{low}^{K}$ serving as the initial point, where $k<K$.
+Let $\Ml^{K}$ be the high-precision model with $K$-bit.
+We propose to learn a low-precision model $\Ml^{k}$ in a two-stage manner with $\Ml^{K}$ serving as the initial point, where $k<K$.
 The detailed algorithm is shown in Algorithm \ref{algo:two-stage}.